 Our current list includes:

-- Fresh: Fruit and Vegetables, (working with The Therapy Garden, among others)
+- Fresh: Fruit and Vegetables, (working with The Therapy Garden and current Market supplier)

 - Chilled: Fresh meat, dairy, cured meats, processed meats, pastries, cold drinks